GaloisInc/saw-script/doc/manual/manual.md

 The `replace` function replaces arbitrary subterms.
 A call to `replace x y t` replaces any instance of `x` inside `t` with `y`.

-Assessing the size of a term can be useful during benchmarking, in particular.
+Assessing the size of a term can be particularly useful during benchmarking.
 SAWScript provides two mechanisms for this.

 ~~~~
 term_size : Term -> Int